-During the year ended June 30, 2020, the Foundation provided support to the Library in the amount of \$2,600.
+During the year ended June 30, 2021, the Foundation provided support to the Library in the amount of \$11,000.

 The Foundation is a private nonprofit organization that reports under the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
-No modifications have been made to the Foundation's statements in the Library's financial reporting entity for these differences.
+Modifications have been made to the Foundation's financial information in the Library's financial reporting entity for these differences.
+The Foundation does not have separately issued financial statements.